King Petar I Elementary School: Author

-With the doctor Draga Ljočić, she paved the way to the employment of women in public sector.
-Since her career was interrupted by the World War I, an Načić for a short time managed to finish many designs, she was innovative and brave in her projects, and she managed to try working in different fields of her profession.
-She was pretty successful in urbanism and designing of the private, public and sacral structures.
-After the imprisonment in the concentration camp of Neusiedl am See, where she met a poet and a revolutionary Luka Lukai, she got married, gave birth to a daughter and forever left Belgrade and designing.
-Nevertheless, Jelisaveta Načić managed to give to Belgrade a real architectural master piece – the building of the elementary school "King Petar I", which at that time was called "Elementary School in the vicinity of the Orthodox Cathedral".
-She was very young when she designed it, it was very soon after her graduation, but she managed to create a mature, well composed, functional and aesthetically well designed achievement, and certainly one of her most important works.
+Along with Draga Ljočić, she paved the way to the employment of women in public sector.
+Since her career was interrupted by the World War I, and Načić for a short time managed to finish many designs, she was innovative and brave in her projects, and she managed to try working in different fields of her profession.
+She was pretty successful in urbanism and designing of private, public and sacral structures.
+After the imprisonment in the concentration camp in Nezsider, Hungary (today Neusiedl am See, Austria), where she met an Albanian poet and revolutionary, Luka Lukai, she got married, gave birth to a daughter and left Belgrade and designing for good.
+Nevertheless, Jelisaveta Načić managed to give Belgrade a real architectural masterpiece – the building of King Petar I Elementary School, which at the time was called "Elementary School in the vicinity of the Orthodox Cathedral".
+Although very young when she designed it (very soon after her graduation), she managed to create a mature, well-composed, functional and aesthetically well-designed achievement, and certainly one of her most important works.